<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=172061883552505&amp;ev=PageView&amp;noscript=1">

 2. Highlight a Feature.

-Which aspect of the product or service is going to alleviate their problem?
-Be sure to offer a specific feature that's related to their need.
+Which aspect of the product or service is going to alleviate the customer's problem?
+Be sure to offer a specific feature of your product that's related to their need.
 A general "this fixes everything" isn't going to convince them.

 3. Spotlight the Benefit.

 This is what the customer wants to hear.
 Let them know exactly how that specific feature is going to improve their life.
-Whether it be big or small, if your business is providing true value, it's going to help them in some way.
+Whether it be big or small, if your business is providing true value, your product or service is going to help them in some way.

 4. Present an Action.